nikcleju/IT20162017/Lectures/04_ErrorControlCoding.md

 **Theorem:** if the $k$-th bit $r_{n-k}$ from $r(x)$ has an error, the error locator will output 1 exactly after $k-1$ moments

-* The $k$-th bit will be output from MSR after $k-1$ moments, i.e. exactly when the error locator will output 1 --> will correct it
+* That's exactly when the erroneous $k$-th bit will be output from MSR => will be changed back to the good value

 * **Proof:**
     1. assume error on position $r_{n-k}$